carlosvalarezo/gopass/README.md

 ## Description

-Gopass is a password manager to manage personal passwords, company passwords and share secrets among teams.
+Gopass is a password manager to manage personal passwords, company passwords and share secrets among teams members.

 This repository contains a dockerfile to run gopass.
 It summarizes gopass setup and the most used commands.